Click on each of the following topics. Then click Next or Previous to view the pictures.

 We had a suite which is like the ones on their other ships.
 Beds are very comfortable, a selection of pillows, lots of closet space, and bath robes/slippers provided for on board use.
 The TV had several movie channels, CNN, MSNBC, ESPN and a few others.
 They do have a small movie theather also.
 We love having the Neptune Lounge which is for suite passengers only and it was only about 10 feet from our stateroom.
 There's a concierge to help with whatever you need along with beverages and light meals/snacks.
 There is also a lounge sitting area with a TV and computer.

 We used Open Seating for dinner and met a lovely couple the first night who became our constant dinner companions.
 We had a wonderful time with them.The Pinnacle Grill restaurant was as spectacular as usual with their large portions, great food and attentive service.
 We ate there twice, once with our favorite couple.
 Most of our meals were in the dining room for dinner and only once for breakfast.
 On early tour days we ate breakfast in the Lido or grabbed something quick from the Neptune Lounge.
-As suite guests we also were able to eat breakfast in the Pinnacle (normally closed) and we ate their twice.
+As suite guests we also were able to eat breakfast in the Pinnacle (normally closed) and we ate there twice.
 Lunch was in the Lido buffet, with once on shore.
-Their poolside burger bar is now at an extra charge and we never made it to the Pizza bar.
+Their poolside burger bar now has an extra charge and we never made it to the Pizza bar.

 Overall service was up to HAL's usual high standards.
 The only deficiency was in the various bars.
 They are very short staffed (maybe intentional) so service is painfully slow.
 We waited for service in the Ocean Bar for over 15 minutes and walked out.